Dungyichao/http_server/README.md

 <img src="/img/index_head_load.JPG" height="90%" width="90%">
 </p>

 This is where child HTML files content will be loaded and displayed.
 Because the browser will read line by line, so the order in the following will be reflected on the website.
 Actually, those div tag just act like a place holder, the browser will literally insert all the loaded HTML code into these place holder (reference by the id).
+However, I cannot move the Navigation bar away to separate HTML file.
+I do not know the reason and cannot find any solution.
 <p align="center">
 <img src="/img/index_body_div_id.JPG" height="90%" width="90%">
 </p>